aaronhackney/deploy_sdc/README.md

 8. Download the `bootstrap.sh` script from CDO specific to your tenant and uncompress the tar file

 ## How to run the deploy_sdc.sh script
-We will sudo run the `deploy_sdc.sh` with the `CDO Bootstrap Data` that you copied from the CDO tenant portal as the only parameter for the script.
+We will run the `deploy_sdc.sh` with the `CDO Bootstrap Data` that you copied from the CDO tenant portal as the only parameter for the script.
 Note that the `CDO Bootstrap Data` will wrap several lines in your terminal.
 This is fine and there is no need to try and split the data into smaller chunks.
 Example:
 ```
-sudo ./sdc_prep.sh Q0RPX1RPS0VOPSJleU...Y29fYWFoYWNrbmUtU0RDLTQiCg==
+./deploy_sdc.sh Q0RPX1RPS0VOPSJleU...Y29fYWFoYWNrbmUtU0RDLTQiCg==
 ```

 ## Download and run the containers